docs

 - Recovery guarantees on any given denial

-- Universal payer rule coverage (payer rules change faster than any vendor can keep up)
+- Universal payer-rule coverage, since payer rules change faster than any vendor can keep up

 What should buyers verify in a denial workflow demo?